sumit240597/Retail_Store/README.md

 Baghdad is mostly affected city by the attacks.

-Private Citizens & Property are the mostly targets by the terrorist folowed by Military,Police,Transportation.
+Private Citizens & Property are the mostly target by the terrorist followed by Military,Police,Transportation.
 These are all the top most taregts .

 Bombing/Explosion is the mostly type of attack choosen by the terroirst.
 Explosive is the commenly used weapons by the terrorist.